swyx is an Infinite Builder working on Developer Experience at Netlify. In his free time he helps people Learn in Public at Egghead.io and /r/reactjs.

 - Introducing Apollo and why it has become the leading GraphQL client for React

-- Discussing server-side (Next.js) vs static (Gatsby) React and React is growing at ~70% annually
+- Discussing server-side (Next.js) vs static (Gatsby) React why React is still growing at >70% annually

 - Exploring combinations: